 - New York-New Jersey Trail Conference: Bear Mountain Trails Project - to expand the trail network and train a new generation of volunteer trail builders.

-- Hudson Highlands Land Trust (Multi-year): Support for Hudson Highlands Regional River of Words Education Program (ROW) - School based educational program focused on promoting literacy, critical thinking and environmental stewardship.
+- Hudson Highlands Land Trust: Support for the Hudson Highlands Regional River of Words Education Program (ROW) - School based educational program focused on promoting literacy, critical thinking and environmental stewardship.

 - Constitution Island Association: Support to create a book to illustrate (visually and through words) the beauty and environmental significance of the Hudson River Valley.